 The past few months have turned the fabric of daily life upside down overnight, but art has emerged as a vital way to connect people through new platforms.
-Despite the hardships resulting form an economic crisis and a fractured gig economy, Native artists still have stories of resilience and creativity in our communities.
+Despite the hardships resulting from an economic crisis and a fractured gig economy, Native artists still have stories of resilience and creativity in our communities.

 We first spoke to National Artist Fellow Rose Simpson (Santa Clara Pueblo) back in March, just as the COVID-19 pandemic was becoming a reality.
 At the time, Simpson was the visiting artist at Anderson Ranch Arts Center, where she was creating works for a show in New York.
 She was forced to abandon her work and head home as shutdowns across the country swept us into unpredictable circumstances.